Maurice Cole Tanquary: Crocker Land Expedition

 As the zoologist for the expedition, Tanquary was not involved in the final push to find the island from the village of Etah in northern Greenland.
 Instead, he and fellow Illinois alumnus Walter Elmer Ekblaw were stationed at a Danish trading post 120 miles to the south.
 They became stranded there after Ekblaw was struck with snow blindness and almost ran out of food in 1914.
 They were rescued just in time in August and returned to Etah.

 In December 1914 Tanquary and Donald Baxter MacMillan set off by dogsled for southern Greenland in an attempt to send out word that Crocker Land did not exist and that they would need a rescue ship in 1915.
 During the trip they became lost for ten days in temperatures as low as -50F.
 Running low on provisions, they had to eat several of their dogs.
 As luck would have it, they happened upon an Eskimo settlement.
 MacMillan decided to return to Etah and have Tanquary complete the journey with a Danish trader and an Eskimo guide.
 After making it to the mail station in southern Greenland, Tanquary made the 400 mile trip back to Etah.
 Along the way, Tanquary removed his boots and pieces of raw, bleeding skin and flesh fell off his rotting toes.
 Despite the frostbite, Tanquary managed to drive his dog team to Etah, where his big toes were amputated.
-Ekblaw described Tanquary’s dash back to Etah as “the grittiest exploit of the expedition.”
+Ekblaw described Tanquary's dash back to Etah as "the grittiest exploit of the expedition."

 Tanquary's message for help was received and a rescue ship was sent.
 Unfortunately, the ship became entrapped in ice and Tanquary had to make another trip to the southern tip of the island.
-The trip began on December 16, 1915 from Etah and ended on April 20, 1916.
+The trip began on December 16, 1915, from Etah and ended on April 20, 1916.
 He was able to catch a ride on a ship going to Copenhagen, Denmark which he reached on May 20, 1916.
 He promptly cabled New York asking for a second relief ship to be sent to the party and he made arrangements for his return to the U.S..
 The second rescue ship, sent in the summer of 1916, also became stuck in the ice and the expedition was not rescued until 1917.

 Journals from Tanquary, Walter Ekblaw, Donald and Mirriam MacMillan are available online at the George J. Mitchell Department of Special Collections & Archives website.
-Digitization of materials at Bowdoin College related to the Crocker Land Expedition generously funded by the Gladys Krieble Delmas Foundation in 2016.
+Digitization of materials at Bowdoin College related to the Crocker Land Expedition funded by the Gladys Krieble Delmas Foundation in 2016.